shethies/Raindrops/readme.txt

    bottom of the screen, controlled by the left and right arrow keys.

-   There is no time limit.
+   There is a time limit.